-Bill from John Belchier at ye Sun on the South side of St. Pauls near Doctors-Commons 'Recd of Sam Bennet Five Pounds Ten Shillings for a Mahogany Chest of Drawers London the 2d June 1741 by Me R Belchier' [Heal,28.9], 1741. © The Trustees of the British Museum
+Bill from John Belchier at ye Sun on the South side of St. Pauls near Doctors-Commons 'Recd of Sam Bennet Five Pounds Ten Shillings for a Mahogany Chest of Drawers London the 2d June 1741 by Me R Belchier', 1741 [Heal,28.9]. © The Trustees of the British Museum

 The death of John Belchier announced in the London Evening Post on 23 March 1753, described him as ‘for many years past a very eminent cabinetmaker aged near 70 at his house in St. Paul's Churchyard’.
 He was also stated to be kinsman of William Belchier, one of the MPs for the borough of Southwark.
 His successor at the sign of ‘The Sun’, was his former apprentice, Thomas Atkinson.

-Source: DEFM; Joiners’ Company archives; Gilbert, Marked London Furniture (1996); Bowett, English Furniture from Charles II to George II (2001).
+Source: DEFM; Joiners’ Company archives; Gilbert, Pictorial Dictionary of Marked London Furniture 1700-1840 (1996); Bowett, English Furniture from Charles II to George II (2001).